Terrorism in Brazil: Islamic terror groups

-These groups operate inside the national territory and most are also known to operate on the border of Paraguay and Argentina with Brazil.
+These groups operate inside the national territory, and most are also known to operate on the border of Paraguay and Argentina with Brazil.

 Under the Brazilian military government

 During the Brazilian military government from 1964 to 1985, terrorism was a term frequently used by the state.
 All forms of opposition to the military regime were considered forms of terrorism; opposition members were deemed "terrorists."

+Some groups engaged in urban guerrilla attacks against the regime; in a 1969 panflet, ALN members described themselves as Guerrillas, terrorists, and robbers, not men who depend on votes from other revolutionaries or whoeve to fulfill their duty to make the revolution.

+During this period groups like the Brazilian Anti-Communist Alliance (taking inspiration in the name and actions of the Argentine Anticommunist Alliance.) claimed a ring of bombing attacks against Brazilian Press Association, the Order of Attorneys of Brazil, the Brazilian Center for Analysis and Planning, Editora Civilização Brasileira and the residence of journalist Roberto Marinho.

 An incident of right-wing terrorism known as the Riocentro attack occurred in 1981, perpetrated by a sector of the military dissatisfied with the democratic opening of the regime.